Here are some answers to the most commonly asked questions we're asked by new students about moving into university accommodation.

 Can I have a friend to stay overnight on campus?

-Unfortunately, there can be no provision for overnight visitors in University accommodation.
+Unfortunately, there is no provision for overnight visitors in University accommodation.
 The Accommodation service can assist with details of local B&Bs/hotels if required.

 Is there a launderette?